tmshkr/tmshkr.github.io/_posts/2018-09-21-simple-hiding-navbar.md

 It's based on these examples from [w3schools](https://www.w3schools.com/howto/howto_js_navbar_hide_scroll.asp) and [CodyHouse](https://codyhouse.co/gem/auto-hiding-navigation).
 I took the best of these two scripts and made a simple Vanilla JS implementation, with only the essential parts.
-It uses the `visible` boolean, declared outside of the function, to keep track of the navbar's state so that the `if` and `else if` codeblocks execute ***if and only if*** they need to do something.
-Accordingly, it will update the DOM only when the appropriate conditions are satisfied.
+It uses the `visible` boolean, declared outside of the function, to keep track of the navbar's state, so that the `if` and `else if` codeblocks execute ***if and only if*** they need to do something.
+Accordingly, it will **not** unnecessarily execute code to hide or reveal the navbar when it is already in the appropriate state.
+This way the `if` and `else if` codeblocks execute only when the navbar needs to change, as determined by their respective conditions.

 One of these conditions is that the difference between the user's previous and current scroll positions must be greater than a predetermined buffer, to ignore slower scrolling.